opendocsg/slw-judgments-backfill/2005_SGHC_152/report.md

  breach secretly.
 By saying nothing he keeps it secret.
 He conceals the right of action.
 He conceals it by “fraud” as those words have been interpreted in the cases. [emphasis in original]

-This passage was referred to with approval by the Court of Appeal in _Bank of America National Trust and Savings Association v Herman Iskandar_ [1998] 2 SLR 265 at [73].
+This passage was referred to with approval by the Court of Appeal in _Bank of America National Trust and Savings Association v Herman Iskandar_ <span class="citation">[1998] 2 SLR 265</span> at [73].

 82     In the circumstances, the requisite fraud and concealment were present, and time did not run until the plaintiff had notice of the diverted payments.
 There was no dispute that when she wrote to CH on 18 November 1998, she did not know of the three payments.
 Even if she was informed of the payments immediately (which was not the case), time started running from that day and the claims were not time-barred.